Welcome to PRDV217: Introduction to Sales

 This course's primary learning materials are articles, lectures, and videos.

 All course materials are free to access and can be found in each unit of the course.
-Pay close attention to the notes that accompany these course materials, as they will tell you what to focus on in each resource and will help you to understand how the learning materials fit into the course as a whole.
-You can also see a list of all the learning materials in this course by clicking on Resources in the navigation bar.
+Pay close attention to the notes that accompany these course materials, as they will tell you what to focus on in each resource and will help you understand how the learning materials fit into the course as a whole.
+You can also see a list of all the learning materials in this course at this link.

 Evaluation and Minimum Passing Score